Pam Sheyne: Biography

-Sheyne is also a songwriting mentor and attends songwriting camps and retreats sharing her experience and talking about the craft of songwriting.
+Sheyne is also a well regarded songwriting mentor and attends songwriting camps and retreats sharing her experience and talking about the craft of songwriting.
 She started SongWriterCamps with business partner Richard Harris in 2018 and is passionate about the craft of songwriting.
 She is a founding member of SONA (Songwriters of North America) a grassroots advocacy group based in Los Angeles that campaigns for songwriter rights.

 Discography

 Sheyne is a credited contributor on the following songs or albums: